meshplay/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 ### Release Support

-General community support and commercial support from Layer5 is available.
+General community support and commercial support from KhulnaSoft is available.
 Separately, third parties and partners may offer longer-term support solutions.

 #### Pre v1.0